AdobeDocs/dynamic-media-developer-resources.pt-BR/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-notes-on-server-behavior/r-layer-placement.md

 ---
-description: As camadas são posicionadas alinhando a origem da camada (origem=) com a origem da camada de fundo em um deslocamento especificado por pos=.
+title: Inserção de camada
+escription: Layers are positioned by aligning the layer origin (origin=) with the background layer origin at an offset specified by pos=.
 solution: Experience Manager
-title: Inserção de camada
-feature: Dynamic Media Classic, SDK/API
+feature: Dynamic Media Classic,SDK/API
 role: Developer,User
 exl-id: 1ce7bef3-a0f8-44fc-a146-7e819c30eee8
-source-git-commit: 206e4643e3926cb85b4be2189743578f88180be7
+source-git-commit: 24667a5ebab54ba22c4a3f6b52d19d7a31a93576
 workflow-type: tm+mt
-source-wordcount: '113'
+source-wordcount: '91'
 ht-degree: 0%

 ---